 During the preparation and audit of the annual financial statements as of and for the fiscal year ended May 31, 2022, the Company concluded that a material error was identified in how the Company was accounting for common stock issued to settle certain convertible note obligations dating back to fiscal year 2021.
 The Company had been accounting for these transactions in accordance with debt extinguishment accounting.
 However, although the contractual terms did not explicitly describe the transactions as induced conversions, the transactions should be accounted for as induced conversions rather than extinguishments of debt and are therefore subject to induced conversion accounting.
 The error resulted in an understatement of the previously reported non-cash loss on induced conversions and additional paid-in capital.
 The errors had no impact on operating loss, cash, net cash used in or provided by operating, financing, and investing activities, assets, liabilities, commitments and contingencies, total stockholders' (deficit) equity, number of shares issued and outstanding, basic and diluted weighted average common shares outstanding, and number of shares available for future issuance for any of the affected periods.
-Refer to Note 14, Restatement to the consolidated financial statements for the fiscal year ended May 31, 2022, included in this prospectus for approximately \$39.1 million.
+Refer to Note 14, Restatement to the audited consolidated financial statements for the fiscal year ended May 31, 2022, included in this prospectus for additional information.
+For the fiscal year ended May 31, 2021, we recognized non-cash losses on the induced conversion of convertible notes of approximately \$39.1 million.
 The losses resulted from separately and independently negotiated exchange agreements to satisfy certain note payment obligations in which certain debt was agreed to be settled in exchange for shares issued at a price less than the closing price for the effective date of the respective transactions.